 The safety and the integrity of this practice comes within a container of trust and expertise, so it’s wise to be clear on both the modality and the level of training of the facilitator prior to diving in.

-CG: Breath is our life force and working with the breath to support our physical, mental, emotional and spiritual selves has deeply ancient roots.
+CG: Working with the breath to support our physical, mental, emotional and spiritual selves has deeply ancient roots.

 Shamans and yogis have known the breath to be a potent medicine for millennia.
 Pranayama, a fundamental limb on the yogic path, uses breath as a way to cleanse and release as well as to support the entire system.

-CG: Because breath is your first line of nourishment, it’s a fundamental support for emotional integration, nervous system reset and connection with those deepest parts of yourself on a soul-level.
+CG: Because breath is your first line of nourishment, it’s a fundamental support for emotional integration, nervous system reset and connection with the deepest parts of yourself on a soul-level.

 Through practicing a continuous flow of breath within a supported container, my role as a breathwork facilitator is to guide you in bringing breath and flow into areas where you are holding or feeling blocked or stuck.
 This process encourages the free and safe expression of emotion, always coming back into a relaxed nervous system to remind the body that it is now free and safe to release whatever it was previously holding onto.
 This naturally creates spaciousness within the body which will show up within your life too.